 Wearing dentures may take some getting used to at first in terms of talking and eating, but as the muscles, nerves, and ligaments of the mouth learn to get used to the dentures, these basic functions will start occurring normally.
 With proper care, dentures will offer a functional, aesthetic, and economical solution to tooth loss.
 Our denture dentists at OHA are experts in making dentures that are a perfect fit for your mouth.

 If you recently lost your teeth and received an immediate denture, it’s completely normal to find some bone loss and tissue shrinkage occurring.
-As a result, you’ll probably find that your immediate dentures won’t fit well.
-You have two choices at this point.
-First, you can have your immediate dentures relined.
-This means that material will be added under the denture’s base in order to better conform to the new contours of your alveolar ridge.
-Your other, better option is to move on to a set of conventional full dentures.
-These will last longer and fit better.
+As a result, your immediate or transitional dentures won’t fit as well.
+From there you have two options.
+First, you can have your immediate dentures relined, or the best option which is, conventional full dentures that last longer and fit better.